Foreign Language Substitution Policy

 In the case of physical disability, a physician’s statement or a brief note written on a prescription form is not considered sufficient.
 Documentation of how that impairment or condition substantially limits one or more of the major life activities of the student might include but is not limited to walking, breathing, seeing, hearing, performing manual tasks, care for one's self, learning and working.
 Documentation must evidence that the requested service or accommodation is appropriate to the needs of the student.

-When final approval is granted, the student will be notified to meet with her or his advisor or dean.
+When final approval is granted, the student will be notified to meet with her or his advisor, student success coordinator, or dean.
 A course substitution plan will be developed for the student based on the approved courses as listed above.
 If a student wishes to appeal an adverse decision, the student must utilize the grievance procedure as described in the student handbook.

-A copy of this final plan will be documented and signed by the student and advisor.
+A copy of this final plan will be documented and signed by the student and advisor or Student Success Coordinator.
 A copy of this record shall be provided to:

 the Director of Disability Services